dyne/devuan-sdk/README.md

 This set of scripts aid package maintainers to import sources from Debian, verify signatures and stage them to be imported inside Devuan's git repository.

 # Requirements

-Tested on Debian and Ubuntu, this SDK requires to have Zsh installed, plus gnupg2 and curl.
+This SDK is designed to be used interactively from a terminal as well from shell scripts.

+Using Debian or Ubuntu, install `zsh` `gnupg2` `schroot` `debootstrap`.

+The Devuan SDK is a sort of interactive shell extension, all the instructions below should be followed while already running in ZSh.

 # Quick start

-Using Debian or Ubuntu, install `zsh` `gnupg2` `schroot` `debootstrap`

 Then clone the SDK repository: